aws/s2n-tls/tests/regression/README.md

 1. Navigate to the find_threshold directory `cd find_threshold`
 2. Set the commit id to your current commit id, this lets the script find the profile when cargo test is run.
 `EXPORT commit_id=#commit_id`
-3. Run `cargo run test_name= "your_test_name"`
+3. Run `cargo run "your_test_name"`
-4. The script should run and output the threshold for your test
+4. The script should run and output the threshold for your test along with a .csv file with each trial run result.

 ### Threshold Setting Philosophy
 The find_threshold script runs the test a 100 times to find the range of instruction count outputs.
 Since there could be non-determinism attributed to a particular test, this script helps to find that threshold.
 By finding `range/minimum_value` we set an upper bound for percentage differences that can be attributed to non-determinism.
 Now, when a change is introduced that exceeds that percentage threshold we can be confident it is a regression and not the result of non-determinism.